Tyulis/3DSkit/Readme.md

 To access all 3DSkit functionnalities, you need:

 *	Python 3.5+
-*	struct (it should be installed by default with python3)
 *	Numpy
 *	Pillow (use sudo apt-get install python3-pil or pip3 install pillow)

-Pillow is only needed for image formats (BFLIM), if you don't have c3DSkit.
+Pillow is only needed for textures and images (BFLIM, BFFNT).
 If you don't have it, other modules will work as well.

 Contributing
 ============